schneiderkamplab/synthesizers/README.md

 The plugins depend on the backend used.
 The standard backend for generation is [synthcity](https://github.com/vanderschaarlab/synthcity), which offers a variety of plugins including `adsgan`, `ctgan`, `tvae`, and `bayesian_network`.
 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

+## TODOs for 1.1
+* implement overwrite parameter to State with Load(overwrite=...), three values:
+  - copy: return multistatedict if a value would be overwritten
+  - overwrite: just overwrite the value
+  - raise: raise an error if a value would be overwritten
+* parallelize the pipeline calls and multiple arguments for MultiStateDict

 ## Ideas for future development
+* implement TabularSynthesisDPPipeline
 * use benchmark module from syntheval?
 * standardized list of supported metrics (supported by any backend)
 * standardized list of supported generation methods (supported by any backend)